 Petition Preparation & Review

 Our office will prepare all the legal documents in preparation to your filing.
 We will work closely with you to make sure we have everything correct and up to date.

-When your petition is done you will meet with Mr. Peterson or Mr. Zeyer to review and sign your petition.
-We will also prepare you for the meeting of creditors.
+When your petition is done you will meet with Mr. Zeyer to review and sign your petition.
+We will also prepare you for the meeting of creditors so you know what to expect.
 After your petition is signed, you will be ready to file and a filing date will be selected.
 Your bankruptcy will be filed on the date selected and you will receive a case number.
 Once your case is filed garnishments and collections calls must stop.